Upgrade overview

 [ OPTIONAL_CONFIGURATION_VARIABLES ]

-1. The name of your PostgreSQL 13 migration database.
+1. Insert a name for your Clair PostgreSQL 15 migration database.

-3. You must specify a different volume mount point than the one from your initial PostgreSQL 10 deployment, and modify the access control lists for said directory.
+3. You must specify a different volume mount point than the one from your initial Clair PostgreSQL 13 deployment, and modify the access control lists for said directory.
 For example:

 This prevents data from being overwritten by the new container.